1984 in motoring: France

 The big news for Renault in 1984 was the launch of a new competitor in the Granada/Audi 100 sector – the R25 in March.
-Renault's all-new executive hatchback offers class-leading levels of ride quality, comfort, space and equipment.
 The smaller-engined petrol and diesel units offered impressive refinement, with more powerful and high-performing variants expected later.
 The new R25 is officially the most aerodynamic car in the world, giving it excellent ride and handling to match even the most prestigious of its rivals from the likes of BMW and Mercedes-Benz.
 Renault's other big launch of 1984 is Europe's first MPV, the Espace, originally meant to be launched as a Talbot but became a Renault instead.
 At launch in July only 9 of them were sold but it eventually became popular with buyers across Europe while UK sales started in August 1985.

 The ageing Chrysler-designed Alpine and Solara hatchback and saloon ranges (which were launched nine years ago) were given a mild makeover at the end of 1984 and given new names.
 Instead of being named by bodystyle, the new versions of this long-running car were badged by trim.
 The standard models now wear "Minx" nameplates, harking back to one of the Rootes Group's most historic names.
 The sportier, better-equipped variants are now badged "Rapier" – taking their name from a memorable sports car of the Rootes Group's later years.
 This is seen as a last-ditch attempt by owners Peugeot to draw customers to these outdated models before any possible replacements are in the pipeline.

 Italy

-Six years after the launch of the Ritmo/Strada hatchbacks, Fiat have finally launched a saloon version.
+Six years after the launch of the Ritmo/Strada hatchbacks, Fiat finally launched a saloon version.
 The Regata, as it will be known, is similarly engineered and priced to the hatchback from which it spawned, but is comparable in size to cars in the next highest sector.
 This makes it exceptionally good value, a unique selling point which is the key factor behind its TV advertising campaign.
 There is also an estate version of the Regata – the "Weekend" – which is one of the most capacious load carriers of its size.

-Production of the Lancia Beta has finally ceased after 12 years.
+Production of the Lancia Beta finally ceased after 12 years.
 Following the launch of newer models like the Delta and Prisma, demand for this once-iconic Italian sedan has gradually slumped and the makers decided that it was time to pull the plug on the production line.
 In the pipeline for 1985 are new Lancia-badged cars for the supermini and executive car sectors, giving the marque another chance of reestablishing itself in the many markets where it has endured a fall in popularity due to the rust problems of earlier models.